Ipstenu/genericond/readme.txt

 = Why are some icons using `genericons` and others use `social-logos`? =

-Because in version 4.0, Genericons dropped support for all social media logos.
+Because in version 4.0, Genericons ceased development and moved to Genericons Neue.
+In doing so, they dropped support for all social media logos.
 Since I didn't want to leave everyone out in the cold, I pulled in the Social Logos icon set.

 = Okay, but I want to change color in just this one use... =